-For the financial year/period ended 31 December 2018 and 2017, materially all of the Authority's funding was provided by the Cayman Islands Government.
+For the financial year/period ended 31 December 2019 and 2018, materially all of the Authority's funding was provided by the Cayman Islands Government.
 Whilst the Authority expects to derive increasing revenue from Recognized Auditors in future, it is likely that it will be dependent upon Government funding for the foreseeable future; the Board believes that it is the policy of the present Government to continue to provide such funding.

-As at 31 December 2018, the Auditors Oversight Authority had one employee (31 December 2017: one).
-The Auditors Oversight Authority is located at the Government Administration Building, Elgin Avenue, George Town, Grand Cayman, Cayman Islands.
+As at 31 December 2019, the Auditors Oversight Authority had one employee (31 December 2018: one).
+The Auditors Oversight Authority is located at Baytown Suites, 68 West Bay Road, George Town, Grand Cayman, Cayman Islands.
 Correspondence may be sent to P.O.
 Box 133, Grand Cayman KY1-9000, Cayman Islands.